drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/patents_db.png){: loading=lazy }
 #### US Patents: USPTO

-The United States Patent and Trademark Office (USPTO) provides free web access to its database of issued patents and published applications.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/us-patents-uspto-80e3f48c'><i class='fa fa-play' aria-hidden='true'></i></button>The United States Patent and Trademark Office (USPTO) provides free web access to its database of issued patents and published applications.
 Quick and advanced searches are possible with fields such as words, inventor name, inventor country, assignee name and country, issue date, examiner, patent number etc...
 The USPTO is an agency of the US Department of Commerce and the database is updated weekly.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer